 All creative assets within the ad set will deliver evenly and randomly throughout your campaign.

-- Launch and learn: This approach works well if you want to test new creative messaging with your audience.
-The random and equal distribution of even ad rotation can help you evaluate whether one creative message is outperforming another.
+- Launch and learn: Rotating ads evenly works well if you want to test new creative messaging with your audience.
+The random and equal distribution of even ad rotation can help you determine whether one creative message is performing better than another.

 - Spice it up: Avoid creative wear out and add variety to your campaign with an even ad rotation.
 You can equally rotate creative assets that showcase multiple testimonials, copy points, or products features.